mgleeming/synthedia/README.md

       --prob_missing_in_group PROB_MISSING_IN_GROUP
                             Probability (0-100) that a peptide is missing in an entire group

-    Filtering:
-      --mq_pep_threshold MQ_PEP_THRESHOLD
-                            For MaxQuant input data, use only peptides with a Posterior Error Probability (PEP) less than this value --filterTerm FILTERTERM
-                            Terms used to filter input maxquant lists to remove unwanted targets.
-For example contaminant protein can be removed by specifying "--filterTerm CON_".
-Multiple filters can be applied.
-For example "--filterTerm CON_ --filterTerm REV_".
-Filters are used only for MaxQuant input types (no effect for Prosit) and are applied to the "Proteins" column of the evidence.txt table.

     Plotting:
       --tic                 Plot TIC for the generated mzML file.